skyfox69/jsapi/README.md

 }
 ```

-When the `call` parameter isn't present, a response with HTTP status code 400 and the
+When the `call` parameter is missing, a response with HTTP status code 400 and the following
-following body is produced:
+body is produced:

 ```json
 {